Fredrik Svanström: Other

 He was a German Hochschule track and field champion in 1500 metres in 1907–1909.

 Career

 He completed his matriculation exam in Turku Swedish Real Lyceum in 1906.
 He graduated as a veterinary physician from the University of Veterinary Medicine Hanover in 1911.

-He was the municipal veterinarian of Pargas from 1911 to 1918, when he was hired by the Finnish Defence Forces.
+He was the municipal veterinarian of Pargas from 1911 to 1918 when he was hired by the Finnish Defence Forces.

 He made trips to import weapons for the White Guard in 1917–1918 and fought in the Finnish Civil War.
 He completed the veterinary officer's course in 1918.
 He was the chief of the remount section under the Ministry of Defence during the Winter War.
 He was the chief of the veterinary materiel office during the Continuation War.

-He retired from the military with the rank veterinary colonel in 1945, and continued working as a foodstuff hygienist and an official veterinarian for a further 13 years.
+He retired from the military with the rank of veterinary colonel in 1945 and continued working as a foodstuff hygienist and an official veterinarian for a further 13 years.